Related articles

 end

-Suppose that you need, in multiple places, to validate that the profile is complete.
-Would you keep extending your record with all 4 separate steps’ validations each time?
-No, you would just write another validation module that is itself composed of the 4 steps’ validations.
+Let's say you need to validate that the profile is complete in several places.
+Are you going to continue to expand your registration with the validations of the 4 distinct stages each time?
+No, you will simply write another validation module which will itself be composed of the validations of the 4 steps.
 As such:

 module Profiles::FullValidation